-One of the best things that happened to me was taking a pain management course and having just one lecture by a consultant anaesthesiologist on the effect of drugs on the body.
-That was extremely useful in helping me reduce my use of opioids.
 The goal of a pain management course is to help people understand and manage pain better including through changes in their lifestyle or the home environment.
 It allows them to discuss their individual pain with medical professionals and other people experiencing chronic pain, which can help with developing coping and planning strategies.

 The most important thing about managing chronic pain as a patient is being believed.
 That means having a care provider who is willing to listen and say, “Yes, I understand your experience and pain, and we need to do something about it.”
 And on the patient’s side, it’s important to have an outward focus in order to find a way to move forward in your life through the pain by understanding what triggers or makes it worse.

 Self-determination is important, but sometimes you need people to help you see the light at the end of the tunnel.
 So being believed about your pain, being educated about what you can do about it and having a good rapport with health professionals are extremely important.